Sandhanaroja-K/Walmart-Sales-Forecasting/README.md

 ## Data Pre-processing Steps and Inspiration
 1. Data loading and inspection
-2. Conversion of the `Date` column to datetime format
+2. Conversion of the 'Date' column to datetime format
 3. Handling missing data
 4. Visualization of sales over time to understand trends